Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Additional Results

-\subpara{Baseline Hyperparameter Tuning.} Wherever applicable, we tuned each baseline's hyperparameter on each dataset's validation set, for both the fully supervised ("all-data") and few-shot settings.
+For a robust comparison, wherever applicable, we tuned each baseline's perturbation frequency on each dataset's validation set for both the fully supervised ("\textbf{all-data}") and ("\textbf{few-shot}") settings.
 Specifically, each baseline typically applied its proposed method with stochastic probability $p$.
-For GIN+IPA\cite{ouyang2022causality}, we swept values of 1, 10, 20 for its KL divergence consistency loss term.
-The original recommended value was 10.
-The highest performing model on the validation set was used to report test set results in Tables~\ref{tab:main_results_full} and~\ref{tab:main_results_fewshot}.
+For GIN+IPA\cite{ouyang2022causality}, we further swept values of 1, 10, 20 for its KL divergence consistency loss term (the original recommended value was 10).
+The hyperparameter(s) leading to the highest performance on the validation set was used to report test set results in Tables~\ref{tab:main_results_full} and~\ref{tab:main_results_fewshot}.
 Validation set tuning results can be found in Tables~\ref{tab:baseline_tuning_full} and~\ref{tab:baseline_tuning_fs}.